2. MPSD HPC system#

 2.4.10.
 Compiling custom code#

-To compile other custom code we generally require a different collection of modules than the one provided by the toolchains meta-modules.
+To compile other custom code we may require a different collection of modules than the one provided by the toolchain and octopus-dependencies meta-modules.
 In these cases it might be necessary to manually load all required modules.
 The same general notes about generic and optimised module sets explained in the previous section apply.

 Here, we show two different examples.
-The sources are available under /opt_mpsd/linux-debian11/dev-23a/examples/slurm-examples
+The sources are available under /opt_mpsd/linux-debian11/24a/examples/slurm-examples

 1. Serial “Hello world” in Fortran

 First, we want to compile the following “hello world” Fortran program using gcc.
 We assume it is saved in a file hello.f90.
-The source is available in /opt_mpsd/linux-debian11/dev-23a/examples/slurm-examples/serial-fortran.
+The source is available in /opt_mpsd/linux-debian11/24a/examples/slurm-examples/serial-fortran.

 program hello